andrezero/andretorgal.site.old/content/blog/2019-06/static-site-generators-brief-history.md

 ## When the only tool you have is a hammer...

-... every thing looks like a nail.
+... everything looks like a nail.

 Meanwhile, the web-standards movement was striking win after win.
 The browser became a believable idea.
 Together with NodeJS, NoSQL @todo